JLBrigham/JLBrigham/README.md

 ### Hi there, I'm Joanna 😄

-I've recently graduated from Makers Academy and am actively looking for a new job role.
+I've studied at Makers Academy and am actively looking to make a career change which incorporates the skills I've learnt.

 Take a look at my [CV](https://github.com/JLBrigham/CV) and [blog](https://joannabrigham.medium.com/).